-XOODYAK, as a Cyclist object, can be started in hash mode and therefore used as a hash function.
-Alternatively, one can start XOODYAK in keyed mode and, e.g., to use it as a deck function or for duplex-like session authenticated encryption.
+XOODYAK, as a Cyclist object, can be started in hash mode and therefore used as a hash function, as an extendable output function (XOF) or most generally as a doubly extendable cryptographic (or dec) function.
+Alternatively, one can start XOODYAK in keyed mode and, e.g., to use it as a doubly-extendable cryptographic keyed (or deck) function or for duplex-like session authenticated encryption.
 In this section, we cover use cases in this order, first in hash mode, then in keyed mode, then some combination of both.